-4.20 CRIMINAL BACKGROUND SCREENING
+4.18 CRIMINAL BACKGROUND SCREENING

-HABC will check criminal history for all members of the applicant's household who are 14 years of age and older to determine whether any such member has engaged in drug-related, violent or other criminal activity.
+HABC will check criminal history for all members of the applicant's household who are 14 years of age and older to determine whether any such member has engaged in drug-related, violent, or other criminal activity.
+Denials, related to criminal activity, are limited to crimes that are not excluded under any HUD regulations or rules.